Towns & Places:

 In March, two men by the names of James P. Fox and Mr. Osborne reported that they had decided a site in the east-central portion of the county, where the settlement of Paris would soon be laid out.

 However, most of the county residents were not pleased with the location, and in November 1859, an election was held to relocate the county seat to Mound City.
 Over the next several years, the county seat would move several more times, first to Linnville, a town just south of Paris and a few miles north of Mound City, in May 1865.
 It moved back to Mound City in February 1866 after another election.
 In February 1871, the seat of justice was changed to La Cygne by another vote of the people; in March 1873, it moved to Farmers City; but, as the location provided very little, the county officers refused to go there, and La Cygne remained the county seat de facto until April 1874.
-Then, yet another election was held at which Pleasanton received the majority of votes, but the permanent location’s question was still undecided.
+Then, another election was held in which Pleasanton received the most votes, but the permanent location’s question was still undecided.
 Finally, in 1875 a decisive and last election was held, when Mound City was chosen as the seat of justice of Linn County for the third time, where it has since remained.

 About the Article: Much of the historic text in this article comes from Kansas: A Cyclopedia of State History, edited by Frank W. Blackmar, published in 1912, and Kansas: History of the State of Kansas, by William G. Cutler; published in 1883.
 However, other sources have also been used, the content combined and heavily edited.